-How to Access Your Wallet with Keystore File
+How to Access Your Wallet with a Keystore File

 We do not recommend that you access your wallet via Keystore file.